pingcap/docs-cn/v3.0/reference/configuration/tidb-server/tidb-specific-variables.md

 ### tidb_txn_mode

-- Scope: SESSION
+- Scope: SESSION | GLOBAL (in TiDB 3.0.4 or later)
-- Default value: "", indicating the optimistic locking mode.
+- Default value: ""
-- This variable is used to set the transaction mode of the current session.
+- This variable is used to set the transaction mode, which by default is optimistic locking mode.
 TiDB 3.0 supports the pessimistic locking mode (experimental).
-After you set `tidb_txn_mode` to `pessimistic`, all explicit transactions (namely non-autocommit transactions) the session executes become pessimistic transactions.
+After you set `tidb_txn_mode` to `pessimistic`, all explicit transactions (non-autocommit transactions) the session executes become pessimistic transactions.
+- Since TiDB 3.0.4, this variable also supports setting the transaction mode globally.
+Once set to GLOBAL, only sessions created after are affected.
 For details, see [TiDB Pessimistic Transaction Mode](/v3.0/reference/transactions/transaction-pessimistic.md).

 ### tidb_constraint_check_in_place